apache/arrow/docs/source/format/CanonicalExtensions.rst

   semantically - for instance, there may be an actual extension type that should be used.

-  Instead, the driver can use Unknown[Struct] to pass on the composite type info.
+  Instead, the driver can use Opaque[Struct] to pass on the composite type info.
 The driver would never actually be able to directly support the type in this example, since these types are defined by database administrators, not by the developers, and the driver developers can never know about all